 Testing is a method to determine whether or not a home seeker is treated differently in his or her search for housing.
-A person's race, for example, would be an impermissible factor in denying an opportunity to rent an apartment.
-Testers in housing discrimination cases have been defined as "individuals who, without an intent to rent or purchase a home or apartment, pose as renters or purchasers for the purpose of collecting evidence of unlawful discriminatory housing practices."
+A person's race, for example, would be an impermissible factor been defined as "individuals who, without an intent to rent or purchase a home or apartment, pose as renters or purchasers for the purpose of collecting evidence of unlawful discriminatory housing practices."
 Havens Realty Corp. v.
 Coleman, 455 U.S. 363, 373 (1982).
 The experiences of testers are used to compare the treatment of one home seeker (protected class) to another (non-protected class).
 In this context, testing measures the difference in treatment afforded a home seeker as determined by the information and services provided by property management firms, rental agents, and others.